 Board & Advisors

-• Jared Blum, EESI Board Chair; President, Polyisocyanurate Insulation Manufacturers Association (PIMA)
+• Jared Blum, EESI Board Chair; former President, Polyisocyanurate Insulation Manufacturers Association (PIMA)

-From 1990 to the present, Jared Blum has acted as the President and Chief Executive Officer of the Polyisocyanurate Insulation Manufacturers Association (PIMA).
+Since 1997, as Vice Chair of the Business Council for Sustainable Energy (BCSE), Mr. Blum has participated in numerous UN climate negotiations, demonstrating business support for the Conferences of the Parties process.
+From 1990 to 2016, Jared Blum acted as the President and Chief Executive Officer of the Polyisocyanurate Insulation Manufacturers Association (PIMA).
 Previously, Mr. Blum was the Vice President for Legislative Affairs at Albers and Company from 1988-1990, and the Vice President and Legal Counsel of the Direct Selling Association from 1978-1988.
 Mr. Blum was Staff Counsel from 1976-1978 for the Office of the General Counsel at the Federal Trade Commission, and counsel to the Honorable Hamilton Fish, Jr. (R-NY, 21st District) from 1973-1976.

 Mr. Blum's past and present professional affiliations include: Chairman, Council of Manufacturing Associations, National Association of Manufacturers; Member, Federal Energy Management Advisory Committee, U.S. Department of Energy; Chairman, Federal Energy Productivity Task Force, Alliance to Save Energy; Past President, State Governmental Affairs Council; Past Chairman, Small Business Legislative Council; White House Conference on Small Business Delegate; Member, Board of Directors, Business Council for Sustainable Energy; Steering Committee and Founding Member, Building Codes Assistance Project; Member, Fire Board, Bethesda, MD.
 Mr. Blum received his B.A. from Boston University and his J.D. from George Washington University.